mraible/mongock-docs/site/runner/runner-springboot.md

 </dependency>
 ```

-### Build the runner
+### Build the runner (step 7)
 Like the rest of the runners, the springboot runner is built from a builder.
 Each runner provides a class with an static method `builder()`.

 Springboot adds an extra mandatory field to the driver and scan class/package(mandatory in all the runners), the **Spring ApplicationContext**, from which all the dependencies injected to your migration classes are taken.

 When using the builder approach, you need to provide the driver and ApplicationContext manually to the builder.
-On the other hand, when using the automatic approach, Mongock will take the ApplicationContext from Springboot directly and will build the driver, which probably requires you to inject to the context the required parameters.
+On the other hand, when using the autoconfiguration approach, Mongock will take the ApplicationContext from Springboot directly and will build the driver, which probably requires you to inject to the context the required parameters.
 For example the database, MongoTemplate, etc. This depends on the type of Driver you are using.
 Find more information in the [driver section](/driver).

 ```java
 MongockSpringboot.builder()